Hoerrin/airport_departures_board/README.md

 # Airport Departure Board

-Simple JavaScript app made to improve my vanilla JS skills.
+Simple JavaScript app made to improve my vanilla JS and CSS skills.
 Idea came from YouTube video, but I've remade the app from ground up.

 App can use static data or fetch data from API.